George Walsh: After Hollywood

-In the 1940s, he married for a second time and enjoyed many years of happy retirement in California.
+In the 1940s Walsh married for a second time, and enjoyed many years of happy retirement in California.
 The destruction/loss of two-thirds of his movies meant he could not be included in silent film compilations on TV in the 1960s/70s.
-Regardless, he was interviewed by historians and journalists who sought him out for profiles, articles and anecdotes.
+Regardless, he was interviewed by historians and journalists who sought him out for actor profiles, Hollywood articles, and movie anecdotes.

 Death

 He died in Pomona, California of pneumonia at the age of 92.
 He is buried in San Gabriel Cemetery, Los Angeles.